What is the BIOS?

 All modern computer motherboards contain BIOS software.

 BIOS access and configuration on PC systems is independent of any operating system because the BIOS is part of the motherboard hardware.
-It doesn't matter if a computer is running Windows 7, Windows Vista, Windows XP, Linux, Unix, or no operating system at all - BIOS functions outside of the operating system environment and is no way dependent upon it.
+It doesn't matter if a computer is running Windows 8, Windows 7, Windows Vista, Windows XP, Linux, Unix, or no operating system at all - BIOS functions outside of the operating system environment and is no way dependent upon it.